-- 69. Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her research question.
+- 69. Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her income tax research question.
 Which of the following circuits would she prefer to have issued the opinion?

 - A. 2nd Circuit.

 - B. Federal Circuit.

 - C. 1st Circuit.

 - D. 2nd Circuit or the Federal Circuit.

-- E. None of these.
+- E. None of the above.